THE CONTEMPORARY AUSTRALIAN EDUCATIONAL CONTENT

 While the actions are largely focused on teaching and learning within the school environment, building and maintain student interest and aspiration in STEM cannot be achieved by schools alone.
 Parents and the broader community are key educational partners.
 Supporting a focus on STEM in early childhood education to build on early curiosity will develop science, technological and foundational numeracy skills in all children.

 as they engage in in-depth investigations of phenomena around them worthy of their knowledge and understandings.
-The STEM Building Block System™ is an ideal and age appropriate learning resource that has been designed for educators to provide children with a solid foundational understanding of mechanics, engineering, technology and artistic design before they progress to the more complex field of coding.
+The STEM Building Block System™ is an ideal and age appropriate learning resource that has been designed for educators to enable children to obtain a solid foundational understanding of the principles of mechanics, engineering, technology and artistic design before they progress to the more complex field of coding.

 Early childhood education possesses the potential for rich engineering and technology education, but this has gone largely unrecognised.
 The STEM Building Blocks designed by block play can support educators in integrating STEM into learning and education settings that is rigorous and relevant for early childhood students, respectful of the ideas and capabilities of young children and rich with the possibility of enhancing the education of the whole child.
 The STEM Building Blocks design process is defined as the engineer’s approach to be able to first identify and then solve a problem.
 This approach is interactive, open to possibility of multiple solutions, a context for rich mathematical, scientific and technological conceptual development and an inspiration for systems thinking, modelling and analysis.

 The STEM Building Blocks designed by block play supports children to be able to create increasingly complex designs that work within the governing properties of physics.
 It allows educators to extend the learning by selectively adding materials to inspire children to incorporate these into their constructions and explore such concepts as force and motion, speed, weight and cause and effect. block play learning resources allow the children’s actions to reveal that they can construct beyond a visual representation to an actual structure.
 Children are able to employ details of their physical environment.